awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 ![Architecture](images/stepfunctions_graph_main.png)

-### The Find Workflow
+### The Athena Find Workflow

-The Find workflow is operated by a AWS Step Function that uses AWS Lambda for computing and Amazon Athena to query Amazon S3.
+The Amazon S3 Find and Forget solution currently supports one type of Find Workflow, operated by an AWS Step Function that leverages Amazon Athena to query Amazon S3.

-The Find workflow is based on using Athena to find where specific content is located in Amazon S3 by using Athena's `$path` pseudo-parameter.
+The workflow is capable of finding where specific content is located in Amazon S3 by using Athena's `$path` pseudo-parameter as part of each query.
 In this way the system can operate the Forget Workflow by reading/writing only relevant objects rather than whole buckets, optimising performance, reliability and cost.
 When each workflow completes a query, it stores the result to the Object Deletion SQS Queue.
 The speed of the Find workflow depends on the Athena Concurrency (subject to account limits) and wait handlers, both configurable when deploying the solution.

 ![Architecture](images/stepfunctions_graph_athena.png)